Updates

 Slade Technologies is actively pursuing Phase I SBIR funding through the Department of War.
 The effort targets programs aligned with our ISR and autonomous systems work, with a submission window closing in June 2026.
 A successful Phase I award would fund the initial feasibility study and establish Slade as an active federal research performer.

-Slade Technologies is announcing the ST-1N Specter Naval — a ship-compatible derivative of the ST-1 Specter designed for distributed maritime operations across contested island chains.
+Slade Technologies is announcing the Specter Naval — a ship-compatible derivative of the Specter designed for distributed maritime operations across contested island chains.

-The ST-1N shares the same tailless blended-wing-body airframe as the ST-1.
+The Specter Naval shares the same tailless blended-wing-body airframe as the Specter.
 Differences are configuration-level: reinforced landing gear, tail hook, corrosion-resistant coatings, and LHD/LHA deck compatibility.
 The same low observable profile, the same turbofan propulsion, the same SIGINT mission architecture — adapted for maritime basing without forward airfield dependency.

-The ST-1N is built around a specific operational reality: in a contested Indo-Pacific environment, persistent ISR cannot depend on prepared runways.
+The Specter Naval is built around a specific operational reality: in a contested Indo-Pacific environment, persistent ISR cannot depend on prepared runways.
 A platform that can operate from a ship deck and recover conventionally at short austere strips changes the basing calculus entirely.

-Like the ST-1, the ST-1N Specter Naval is a named concept design.
+Like the Specter, the Specter Naval is a named concept design.
 No hardware exists and development has not commenced.

 The Uhlan is designed to fill a real gap in the current munitions landscape — between low-cost expendable systems and expensive legacy platforms.
 Aluminum alloy primary structure with RAM coating keeps unit cost competitive without sacrificing low observable performance.
 Deployable wings allow internal carriage compatibility across multiple host platforms without structural modification.